denten-books/plain-text/main.md

 lot like Hegel's "concrete universal."
 In moving towards the physical device, I need to keep both of these meanings in mind.
 They will become important later, when we consider the ways in which meaning connects to structure at the level of magnetic storage medium.
+The question of textual depth has several possible answers depending on how we model text.
+In the binary model, appearances conceal inner content.
+In the tripartite model suggested by Hegel's "concrete universal," we perceive text as indeterminate (or overdetermined) form, which leads to both ideas and physical medium.

+It is in this sense one can best understand the structure of modern "digital" documents.
+The Cascading Style Sheet language (for example), used to structure much of online content, clearly delineates the target medium,  using the `@media` tag
+How CSS is broken.
+Get the structure of documents in here.

 ### 3.3 Device as Gadget and Formula

 The history of literary scholarship is punctuated by moments of revolt against reading for latent content.
 A recent conversation on the merits of surface reading (as opposed to reading for hidden meaning) has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
 Two types of reading become evident in this model.
 Where the